alexpaul/iOS-Interview-Preparation/Project-Walkthrough.md

 1. What would happen if you were to increase your user base by 10x?
 100x?
 1000x?
 1. How do you pass information from one screen to another?
 1. Explain your app architecture to me.
+1. Did you get to MVP and how long did it take to hit MVP?
 1. How did you manage version control?
 1. Walk us through the parts of the app you worked on?
 1. How did you track and manage tickets?